 - Select the Policies tab.

-- The Hits column displays a total of the blocked attempts during the selected time period.
+- The Hits column displays the total of the blocked attempts during the selected time period.